Jaroslav Pelikan said that, "Traditionalism is the dead faith of the living and Tradition is the living faith of the dead."

 Liturgy – Ancient Future

 UBC participates with the global Church through a traditional liturgical calendar, and celebrates UBC’s distinct history.
 We also acknowledge the continual work of the Spirit, and value creative forms of worship.
+You can learn more about our liturgical approach here.

 At UBC we encourage our people to cultivate a faith that is mindful and intentional about being formed in the way of Christ, always asking ourselves, “why do we (you) believe what we (you) believe?”